Main content | back to top

 Deputy Chairman and Senior Independent Director

-He is Chairman of the Supervisory Board of AFC Ajax N.V., a member of the Supervisory Board of Heineken N.V., and a trustee of various charities.
-In January 2013, he was appointed a Non-executive Director of GlaxoSmithKline plc with effect from April 1, 2013.
+He is a Non-executive Director of GlaxoSmithKline plc, having started this role in April 2013.
+He is Chairman of the Supervisory Board of AFC Ajax N.V., Chairman of the Supervisory Board of Heineken N.V., and a trustee of various charities.

 Member of the Nomination and Succession Committee